Abrams Falls - Cades Cove

 Abrams Falls - 5 mile round trip, moderate to difficult hike

-Roaring Fork Motor Nature Trail - in Gatlinburg at traffic light #8 on Hwy 441.
-This loop road begins as a 2 way, but turns into a one way narrow paved road with lots of stopping places to view historic buildings and points of interest and to access waterfalls and other trailheads.
-This road is closed in the winter.
+Gatlinburg area - access to these 4 waterfalls in Gatlinburg are at traffic light #8 on Hwy 441.
+This road begins as a 2 way, but turns into a one way loop and takes you past the one way Roaring Fork Motor Nature Trail.
+This narrow paved road has lots of stopping places to view historic buildings and points of interest, waterfalls and other trailheads.
+The RFMNT is closed in the winter.
 No buses, trailers, or RV's are allowed - the road is too narrow!

 Baskins Creek Falls - 3 mile round trip - moderate